HL7/fhir-exchange-routing-ig/input/pages/index.md

 <p></p>

 ### Overview

-This implementation guide provides guidance for enabling FHIR REST interactions across one or more "passive" intermediaries, as an alternative to FHIR Messaging exchange.
+This implementation guide provides guidance for enabling FHIR REST interactions across one or more intermediaries using a passive approach.
+A passive approach is one in which the intermediary is ‘passing through’ the interaction and the requesting actor is not necessarily aware of the presence of the intermediary.
+Intermediaries in this context are organizations such as clearinghouses, health information exchanges, and similar entities.
+We recognize that there are ‘active’ intermediary use cases (TEF QHIN, aggregation services, record locator, etc.) which will be handled in future IGs.

-It supports exchanges where the client and destination FHIR server interact with the same steps, content and responsibilities as in a direct connection--while enabling the destination to "sit behind" an intermediary that can provide services such as firewall protection.
+It supports exchanges where the client and destination FHIR server interact with the same steps, content and responsibilities as in a direct connection--while enabling the destination to "sit behind" an intermediary that can provide value-add services such as cloud-scale technical infrastructure, support services, denial of service protection, and business/operational onboarding.

-Potential applications of the IG include use by implementers of payer/provider use cases such as Da Vinci Prior Authorization Support.
+Potential applications of this initial IG include use by implementers of payer/provider use cases such as Da Vinci value-based care use case in which intermediaries may bridge connectivity between actors. .
+Other HL7 accelerators (CARIN, Gravity, etc.) are developing disparate actor use cases in which intermediaries may be involved.

+The community recognizes that direct point to point RESTful interaction is a primary interaction pattern.
+However, we also recognize that intermediaries play important roles for some healthcare actors and having a set of best practices so that we don’t put additional burdens on the client actors is key to running FHIR at scale.
+This is called the ‘hybrid’ model approach and this IG documents a set of best practices to enable connectivity both in point to point and intermediary facilitated exchange without the client actor needing to have knowledge of what model is executing.

 <p></p>